Clarkson-Applied-Data-Science/IA62601_F25_flight_species_incident/README.template.md

 I have added the foreign key for depiction but you can remove them to make it easier.
 ![Diagram](db_diagram.png)

+Steps to start
+1 Download the raw data from https://www.kaggle.com/datasets/faa/wildlife-strikes put it under data folder or go and edit the global_vars to match your structre
+2 There is SQL dump of the table structure you can import that to Mysql then run the data 3 Edit your config file use the names that you gave to your tables 4 Run the data_fetcher.py
+5 Run main.py to populate table
+6 Run generate_readme.py to see a textual explanation or run question_answer to see the answers

 ## Questions & Analyses